Gain professional training in the control, reduction, and elimination of weapons of mass destruction with the Nonproliferation Studies Certificate.

 All students earning the Certificate in Nonproliferation Studies must complete the following courses:

 In addition to the above required courses, students earning the Certificate in Nonproliferation Studies must complete at least 12 credits of advanced courses and/or workshops in Nonproliferation Studies.
-The list of courses that count as electives for the Nonproliferation Certificate is subject to change at any time; for any questions about available courses that will count toward your certificate, contact the MANPTS Program Chair.
-Please note that not every course listed below is taught every year; consult the online course schedule for classes that are scheduled to be taught.
+The list of courses that count as electives for the Nonproliferation Certificate is subject to change at any time.
+For any questions about available courses that will count toward your certificate, email the Program Chair of MA in Nonproliferation and Terrorism Studies (MANPTS) Program.
+Please note that not every course listed below is taught every year.
+Consult the online course schedule for classes that are scheduled to be taught.

 As of May 14, 2013, courses and workshops in this field include the following: